 Oh bop, fashion

-An anomaly from this period is the track, “Crystal Japan”, which was originally released as a Japanese only single in February of 1980.
-A year later it was finally released in the UK as the B-side of the “Up The Hill Backwards”.
-In ’92 Rykodisc included it as a bonus track on their reissue of Scary Monsters.
+An outlier from this period is the track “Crystal Japan”.
+Initially only released in Japan in February 1980, it got its UK release a year later as the B-side of “Up The Hill Backwards”.
+The track was added as a bonus on the ’92 Rykodisc reissue of Scary Monsters.

-The song was used in 1980 for three Japanese TV commercials for Crystal Jun Rock, a Japanese liquor.
+The track also featured in three 1980 Japanese TV commercials for Crystal Jun Rock, a popular Japanese liquor.

-Quoting Chris O’Leary, from his always excellent blog, Pushing Ahead of the Dame:
+Citing Chris O’Leary and his insightful blog, Pushing Ahead of the Dame:

 “In early 1980, Bowie did a TV ad for a Japanese shochu manufacturer, Crystal Jun Rock, filming a spot at a Kyoto temple and licensing out an instrumental outtake called “Fuji Moto San” (sometimes incorrectly referred to as “Fuje San Moto”).
 “The money is a useful thing,” Bowie later said, also noting that he got more airplay via TV ads then he did with radio at the time.

-While it made sense to cut it from Scary Monsters, where “Japan” would have been an even more anomalous LP closer than “Secret Life of Arabia,” it’s a shame that “Crystal Japan” has been generally forgotten, as it has some of Bowie’s most gorgeous melodies of the period: the first childlike motif that begins at :25, the subsequent “choral” melody and development that follow it, and the resolution, with a rising-and-falling synthesized bass (almost gong-like), and the tiny three-note patterns that appear before the curtain falls.
-It’s “Warszawa” in miniature.”
+While it was a sensible decision to exclude it from Scary Monsters, where “Japan” would have been an even more anomalous LP closer than “Secret Life of Arabia,” it’s unfortunate that “Crystal Japan” has generally been overlooked, despite showcasing some of Bowie’s most enchanting melodies of the era: the childlike motif that begins at :25, the subsequent “choral” melody and development, and the resolution, with a rising-and-falling synthesized bass (almost gong-like), along with the tiny three-note patterns that surface just before the end.
+It’s like a condensed version of “Warszawa.”

 Trent Reznor: There was one point when we were doing the record that I came up with this melody and I thought, “this is really good,” and that I couldn’t have written it myself.
 So I played it for Flood and he said “that’s really good,” and I said “that’s gotta be somebody else’s song.